Brooks Pureflow 7 Reviewed & Compared Review Facts

 - Flex-grooves in the outsole work with the midsole and upper to deliver a very flexible running experience

-- Rounded beveled heel helps to keep the body aligned while running and helps prevent shock to your joints
+- A rounded beveled heel helps to keep the body aligned while running and helps prevent shock to your joints